News

 Cancer HealthCast: This Unique Network Closes Research Gaps in Cancer Genomics

-The effort engages cancer patients and survivors to advance research that addresses diversity and equity issues in cancer care.
+The effort engages cancer patients and survivors to advance research aimed at improving cancer care.

 The Participant Engagement and Cancer Genome Sequencing (PE-CGS) Network, part of the Cancer Moonshot Initiative, is a collaboration between the National Cancer Institute and research institutions to engage cancer patients directly and ultimately better understand cancer genomics.

-One of six funded projects is with Washington University, which is focusing on rare and understudied cancer populations with health disparities.
-Dr. Bettina Drake, professor at the university’s School of Medicine, discusses how her team is studying molecular changes in tumors for cancers like cholangiocarcinoma, multiple myeloma in African Americans, and colorectal cancer in African Americans under the age of 50.
-NCI Program Director Dr. Leah Mechanic also discusses how the PE-CGS Network overall is advancing health equity and precision medicine efforts around cancer care and treatment.
+One of six funded projects is with Washington University, where researchers are studying molecular changes in tumors for cancers such as cholangiocarcinoma, multiple myeloma, and colorectal cancer in patients under the age of 50.
+Dr. Bettina Drake, professor at the university’s School of Medicine, discusses her team's efforts to improve genomic insights into these cancers.
+NCI Program Director Dr. Leah Mechanic also discusses how the PE-CGS Network is advancing precision medicine efforts in cancer care and treatment.

 2023